 2. Scales should be bright and well stuck to the fish.

-3. The skin should be taut, colorful and well adherent to the nets.
+3. The skin should be taut, colorful and stick well to the fillets.

 5. Anus should be sealed.

-With a little practice you’ll become confident enough to dress you fish fillets like a chef!
+With a little practice you’ll become confident enough to dress your fish fillets like a chef!

-Do you have any particular technique to fillet sea bass and similar fishes?
+Do you have any particular technique to fillet sea bass and similar fish?
 Please share your views in the comments below! — Also Read: How to Cut an Onion